zstyblik/grafana.org/source/blog/temp/temp.md

 <img src="/assets/img/v3/playlists.png">

 ### UI Improvements
-Grafana's success stems a lot from it's focus on good looking and usable UI.
+Grafana's success stems a lot from its focus a on good looking and usable UI.
 Polishing and improving the user experience requires hard and continuous work.
-Your never finished, there there is always something that can be improved or tweaked.
+There is always something that can be improved or tweaked.
 Grafana 3.0 has a polished and updated UI that not only looks better but also has a number of usability improvements.
-The sidemenu now works as a dropdown that you can pin it to the side.
-The Org / Profile / Sign out sidemenu links has been combined and is now an on hover slide out menu.
-Improve forms and page layout and hundred other UI refinements.
+The side menu now works as a dropdown that you can pin to the side.
+The Org / Profile / Sign out side menu links have been combined into an on hover slide out menu.
+It also comes with improved forms and page layout and about a hundred other UI refinements.

 <img src="/assets/img/v3/menu.gif">

 New look for settings views in dashboard:
 <img src="/assets/img/v3/dashboard_settings.png">

-Check out the <a href="http://play.grafana.org" target="_blank">Play Site</a> to get a feel some of the UI changes.
+Check out the <a href="http://play.grafana.org" target="_blank">Play Site</a> to get a feel for some of the UI changes.

 ### Annotation improvements
 Grafana 3.0 includes annotation support for Prometheus and an updated annotation popover that now makes